 - Individuals should prioritise the locally structured teaching programme over any other courses.
 This is reflected in them being fully funded for all GP doctors in training. - Attendance at the locally structured teaching programme and educational supervision with their GP trainer are mandatory and are included within the total contractual study leave allowance. - GP doctors in training should be meeting core curriculum requirements before considering discretionary enhancement activity.
 Discretionary activity is defined in the HEE-wide general study leave document. - GP doctors in training who are progressing satisfactorily may wish to develop an interest in a particular specialty and undertake a limited amount of training to that effect, but they should ensure that this does not hinder their progress or detract from their study of the core GP Curriculum.
 At all times (with the sole exception of taking an exam or when so advised by a TPD), the locally structured teaching programme should take precedence. - GP doctors in training should apply for study leave in the way described in their local policy using the process specified in that policy.
-TPD approval will be required as per local policy.
+Approval will be required as appropriate to the process locally (e.g. via TPD).